Haidra-Org/AI-Horde-Godot-Addon/README.md

 Run this project using the Demo scene.
 Press the button to keep generating new images into the grid.

-You can also try out my [Stable Horde Client](https://github.com/db0/Stable-Horde-Client) which is using this addon.
+You can also try out [Lucid Creations](https://github.com/db0/Lucid-Creations) which is my fully-fledged client using this addon.

-# To Do

-- Support for ESRGAN, GFPGAN